frozen-signal/Apple_IIe_MMU_IOU/readme.md

 On the other hand, [ReActiveMicro](https://www.reactivemicro.com/) is currently designing and manufacturing a replacement adapter based on this project, and should be available relatively soon.

 ## Project status
-The prototype of the IOU has been tested and is functionnal.
-There currently no known issue with the MMU or the IOU.
-More testing is needed, as well as code cleaning and more commenting.
-Also maybe an effort to bring the signals timings closer to the ASICs<br/>
+The IOU and MMU has been thoroughly tested and is functionnal.
 <br/>
 ![IOU](https://img.shields.io/github/issues-search?query=repo%3Afrozen-signal%2FApple_IIe_MMU_IOU%20is%3Aopen%20label%3Abug%20label%3AIOU&label=IOU%20Issues
 )<br/>